nats-io/nats-architecture-and-design/adr/ADR-31.md

 A `batch` parameter can be added to restrict the result set to a certain size, otherwise the server will decide when to end the batch using the same `EOB` marker message seen in Batched Mode with the addition of the `Nats-UpTo-Sequence` header.

 When the server cannot send any more data it will respond, like the above Batch, with a zero-length payload message including the `Nats-Num-Pending` and `Nats-Last-Sequence` headers enabling clients to determine if further batch calls are needed.
 In addition, it would also have the `Status` header set to `204` with the `Description` header being `EOB`.
 The `Nats-UpTo-Sequence` header will be set indicating the last message in the stream that matched criteria.

-This number would be used in subsequent requests as the `up_to_seq` value to ensure batches of multi-gets are done around a consistent point in time.
+To paginate a multi-subject result set across more than one request the client uses two cursors together:

+- `up_to_seq` keeps the snapshot stable.
+After receiving a partial result, the client passes the EOB's `Nats-UpTo-Sequence` value back as `up_to_seq` so subsequent pages see the same point-in-time view of the stream, even if writes are happening concurrently.
+- `seq` advances the lower bound.
+The client passes `Nats-Last-Sequence + 1` from the EOB as `seq` on the next request so the server skips past messages already delivered.
+Internally the server's matched sequences are returned in ascending order, and `seq` is treated as an inclusive lower bound.

+A page-2 follow-up therefore looks like `{"multi_last":[…], "batch":N, "seq": <Nats-Last-Sequence + 1>, "up_to_seq": <Nats-UpTo-Sequence>}`.
+Pagination
+ends when `Nats-Num-Pending` reaches `0` on the EOB.

 For the multi last API, we can make 6 distinct calls: